pvico/RX-Dual-Power/README.md

 | STBY PWR DISCONNECTED | STBY PWR is below 0.5V                                                          |
 | CRITICAL              | Both MAIN PWR and STBY PWR are either LOW or DISCONNECTED                       |

-Note: these are non standard ad-hoc messages transmitted using sensor ID: **TBD** Adequate programming of the transmitter using OpenTX must be done to have audio and/or visual messages corresponding to each message.
+Note: these are non standard ad-hoc messages transmitted using sensor ID: **TBD**.
+Adequate programming of the transmitter using OpenTX must be done to have audio and/or visual messages corresponding to each reported message.

-If using a non-OpenTX transmitter, e.g., FrSky Tandem X20, an adequate audio and/or visual message must be configured in response to the MAIN PWR voltage reporting.
+If using a non-OpenTX transmitter, e.g., FrSky Tandem X20, an adequate audio and/or visual message must be configured in response to the MAIN PWR voltage value reporting.

 ## LED signalling